caraya/personal-blog/content/blog/ai-apps-with-gemini3-langchain-and-langserve.md

 npm install @langchain/google-genai @langchain/core zod
 ```

-## Basic Setup & Streaming
+### Basic Setup and Streaming

-Latency defines the user experience.
-In modern AI applications, you should stream responses rather than making users wait for a full block of text.
-LangChain’s .stream() method handles this logic and future-proofs your app against longer model response times.
+Latency significantly impacts user experience.
+In modern AI applications, you should stream responses so users do not have to wait for a full block of text.
+LangChain’s .stream() method handles this logic and helps future-proof your application against longer model response times.

 ```ts
 import { ChatGoogleGenerativeAI } from "@langchain/google-genai";